Virtual Machine backups

 Create a VM backup.

-Portworx Backup creates backups of VMs regardless of its state.
-The VMs restored from backup always come back to running state, even if the VM was stopped during the backup creation process.
+- Portworx Backup creates backups of VMs regardless of their state.
+VMs restored from backup always return to a running state, even if the VM was stopped during the backup creation process.